 If you’re not sure what a packing party is, or haven’t been following along with the series, you may want to start with the first post here.
 It will explain the packing party concept (which is the key to decluttering your home FAST), and also help you set some guidelines and find motivation to declutter your home.

-Today we are going through the kids’ bedroom, which is a small shared bedroom in our house.
-And our girls’ bedroom does not contain any toys, except a couple stuffed animals they keep on their beds.
+Today we are going through the kids’ bedroom, which is a small shared bedroom in our house, and packing up EVERYTHING that we won’t need in the next week and their small capsule wardrobes.
+Our girls’ bedroom does not contain any toys, except a couple stuffed animals they keep on their beds.
 Because of this, the clutter is much easier to control!
 (In case you missed the last post a couple days ago, you can see the girls’ playroom here).

 Make sure to get the FREEBIES in this post: